equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/example-pipeline-with-azure-workload-identity.md

 ## Create a Task

 This task will run two steps, one enabled for workload identity and one disabled for workload identity.
-Radix wil automatically inject credentials prepared for workload identity and set the corresponding environment variable `AZURE_FEDERATED_TOKEN_FILE` to the path of the token file.
+Radix will automatically inject credentials prepared for workload identity and set the corresponding environment variable `AZURE_FEDERATED_TOKEN_FILE` to the path of the token file.
 Radix will also provide `AZURE_TENANT_ID` and `AZURE_AUTHORITY_HOST`.
 You need to add your `AZURE_CLIENT_ID` from the previous step to your workload.
 You can either pass it straight in as below, or use parameters and RadixConfig secrets or variables to store the ID.
 Together these 4 enables MSAL to automatically pick up the token and use it for authentication.
 You can also log in manually using the `az login` command as the example below shows: